ddm19/ddm19/README.md

 ## 🚀 Featured Projects

 - [rol](https://github.com/ddm19/rol): A custom webpage for my D&D games.
 Roll for initiative!
 [WIP]
+- [TheDM](https://www.thedm.es): My portfolio, where you can see my projects and hire my services.
 - [bunkatcg](https://github.com/ddm19/bunkatcg): An e-commerce project—because someone has to pay for my 3D printing filament.

 ## 🎲 Hobbies